What to pack for Barcelona in September

 - Power Bank: Use a power bank to pair with your multi-charging cable to charge your electronics on the go.
 Buy yours here

-- Adaptor: In Barcelona Spain, you will need to use a universal power adaptor, especially if you are from North America.
+- Adaptor: In Barcelona, Spain, you will need to use a universal power adaptor, especially if you are from North America.
 They use plugs with round pins.
 We carry our universal adaptor with us on our trip overseas.
 Buy it here

 - Camera gear: To capture all the amazing moments in Barcelona, don’t forget your camera.
 We had our Sony mirrorless camera.
-We recently upgraded to Sony 7iii, check it out here
+We recently upgraded to the Sony 7iii, check it out here

 - Selfie stick, tripod